tfabris/BlueGigaEmpeg/README.md

-Normally, if the empeg were connected with analog audio to a regular amplifier, but you used this wiring scheme of connecting the memory wire to the accessory power, then there would be a pop sound when turning of the ignition.
+Normally, if the empeg were connected with analog audio to a regular amplifier, but you used this wiring scheme of connecting the memory wire to the accessory power, then there would be a pop sound when turning off the ignition.
 But with the BlueGigaEmpeg, all audio is digital and goes through the Bluetooth connection, so there will not be a pop sound from the empeg in this case.